Ron Ben-Yishai: Biography

-In September 1996 he became a military commentator for Yediot Aharonot.
+In September 1996 he became a military commentator for Yedioth Ahronoth.
 In 1999 he covered the War in Kosovo, where he was injured.

 In 2000 he covered the Second Chechen War.

 From 2001 to 2002 he was military commentator for Channel 1.
 In October 2002 he became a commentator for Globes.
 In 2002, he was sued by Mordechai Vanunu, who claimed that Ben-Yishai wrote in 1999 that Vanunu gave the Hamas know-how on bomb-making while he was in prison.
 Ben-Yishai said he was quoting the head of the Shin Bet, Ami Ayalon, and was to enjoy the good faith and truth defenses.
 The Tel Aviv Magistrate's Court accepted Ben-Yishai's claims and dismissed the case.
 In 2004 he was appointed spokesman for the President of Israel, Moshe Katsav.
 He resigned in 2005.

 In 2007, after Operation Orchard, he traveled to Syria and visited Damascus.
 Upon his return, he was questioned by the Israeli police, due to Syria being an "enemy state".

 In 2008, he was cast in Israeli filmmaker Ari Folman's animated film Waltz with Bashir, to retell his role in the 1982 Lebanon War.